x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/storage-configuration.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 37cdeacf-74f9-4399-9860-4d1dbec12bb1
-description: "Summary: Learn about storage options in Exchange Server 2016."
+description: "Summary: Learn about storage options in Exchange Server 2016 and Exchange Server 2019."
 ---

-# Exchange 2016 storage configuration options
+# Exchange Server storage configuration options

- **Summary**: Learn about storage options in Exchange Server 2016.

-Understanding storage options and requirements for the Mailbox server role in Microsoft Exchange Server 2016 is an important part of your Mailbox server storage design solution.
+Understanding the storage options and requirements for Mailbox servers in Exchange Server 2016 and Exchange Server 2019 is an important part of your Mailbox server storage design solution.

 ## Storage architectures